Free Legal Consultation

 Patients who have taken Fosamax (alendronate sodium) and have suffered an unusual femur fracture or deterioration of the jaw could be entitled to compensation for their injuries.
 Lawsuits over medication side effects are essentially product liability matters, but they also involve medical malpractice law.

-The law firm of Gemma Law Associates, Inc., has years of experience handling Rhode Island medical malpractice and product defect cases, including defective drug cases.
+The law firm of Gemma Law Associates, Inc., has years of experience handling Rhode Island medical malpractice cases, including defective drug cases.
 We fight to protect the rights of patients and their families.
-Call us at 877-237-4591 or fill out our online contact form for a consultation about your case.
+Call us toll free or fill out our online contact form for a consultation about your case.

 We represent clients throughout Rhode Island including the areas Providence, Newport, Bristol, Woonsocket, Pawtucket and Cranston.